Spufyyffett/Spufyyffett/README.md

 - 👋 Hi, I’m @Spufyyffett
-- 👀 I’m interested in doing nothing
+- 👀 I’m currently learning HTML, CSS and JS
 - 📫 You can reach me at telegram @Spufyyffett
 Ik it's waste of time